 Haircuts

 By using cross collateral, traders are able to use multiple currencies to support their positions.
-For the purposes of calculating the margin balance in each settlement currency, some currencies may have a haircut applied.
+For the purposes of calculating the initial margin (IM) in each settlement currency, some currencies may have a haircut applied.
 The rate of the haircut will depend on the currency being used as collateral.
+It is possible for the haircut rate for a currency to be zero.

 Account rebalancing

 When cross collateral is enabled, it is possible for the equity of a particular settlement currency to go negative, while the account as a whole remains solvent.
 There are two limits to how large a negative equity in a particular currency can go.
 There is an absolute limit, and a relative limit.
-The absolute limit is a fixed value (default is $100k) chosen by the Deribit risk department, and the relative limit is a percentage (default is 100%) of your cross equity.
+The absolute limit is a fixed value (default is $1 million) chosen by the Deribit risk department, and the relative limit is a percentage (default is 100%) of your cross equity.
 Once either limit is breached, Deribit will rebalance the account by using one of the currencies in the account with a positive equity to purchase some of the currency with a negative equity.

 Account rebalancing is a separate process from liquidation.
 Even a healthy account with sufficient maintenance margin may require account rebalancing if the equity of a particular settlement currency is sufficiently negative.
 Account rebalancing will only rebalance the currencies held in the account.
 Positions in derivatives instruments (e.g. options, futures, perpetuals) will not be liquidated during this process.